Sejong the Great-class destroyer

-The Sejong the Great-class destroyers (Sejongdaewang-Geup Guchukam or Hangul: 세종대왕급 구축함, Hanja: 世宗大王級驅逐艦), also known as KDX-III, are three guided-missile destroyers of the Republic of Korea Navy (ROKN).
+The Sejong the Great-class destroyers (Sejongdaewang-Geup Guchukam or Hangul: 세종대왕급 구축함, Hanja: 世宗大王級驅逐艦), also known as KDX-III, are guided-missile destroyers of the Republic of Korea Navy (ROKN).

 Hull name

 On 20 April 2007, South Korean Chief of Naval Operations announced that the lead ship of KDX-III class destroyers will be referred to as Sejong the Great.
-Sejong the Great (Hangul: 세종대왕) is the fourth king of the Joseon Dynasty of Korea.
+Sejong the Great (Hangul: 세종대왕) is the fourth king of the Joseon dynasty of Korea.
 He is credited with the creation of the indigenous Korean system of writing.

 Background

-The Sejong the Great class is the third phase of the South Korean navy's Korean Destroyer eXperimental (KDX) program, a substantial shipbuilding program, which is geared toward enhancing ROKN's ability to successfully defend the maritime areas around South Korea from various modes of threats as well as becoming a blue-water navy.
+The Sejong the Great class is the third phase of the ROKN's Korean Destroyer eXperimental (KDX) program, a substantial shipbuilding program, which is geared toward enhancing ROKN's ability to successfully defend the maritime areas around South Korea from various modes of threats as well as becoming a blue-water navy.

-At 8,500 tons standard displacement and 11,000 tons full load, the KDX-III Sejong the Great destroyers are the largest destroyers in the South Korean Navy and larger than most destroyers in the navies of other countries.
+At 8,500 tons standard displacement and 10,000 tons full load, the KDX-III Sejong the Great destroyers are the largest destroyers in the ROKN and larger than most destroyers in the navies of other countries.
 They are built slightly bulkier and heavier than Arleigh Burke-class destroyers or Atago-class destroyers to accommodate 32 more missiles.
 As such, some analysts believe that this class of ships is more appropriately termed a class of cruisers rather than destroyers.
-KDX-III are currently the largest ships to carry the Aegis combat system.
+As of 2010, KDX-III Batch II was the largest ships to carry the Aegis combat system.